casper-network/casper-node-launcher/resources/DEB_README.md

 These use the same log rotation as `casper-node.log`.

-Crash logs can be viewed with `cat /var/log/casper/casper-node.strerr.log`.
+Crash logs can be viewed with `sudo cat /var/log/casper/casper-node.strerr.log`.

 ### Starting and stopping services